Raleigh, North Carolina: Crime

-According to the Federal Bureau of Investigation's Uniform Crime Reports, in 2019 the Raleigh Police Department and other agencies in the city reported 1,222 incidents of violent crime and 8,520 incidents of property crime – far below both the national average and the North Carolina average.
-Of the violent crimes reported, 5 were murders, 164 were rape/sexual assaults and 322 were robberies.
-Aggravated assault accounted for 731 of the total violent crimes.
-Property crimes included burglaries which accounted for 1,200, larcenies for 6,572 and Motor vehicle theft accounted for 748 incidents out of the total.
+According to the City of Raleigh Crime Statistical Overview, in 2022, the Raleigh Police Department and other agencies in the city reported 1,797 incidents of violent crime and 11,537 incidents of property crime – making property crime about 24% higher than the national average and violent crime about 2% higher than the national average.
+Of the violent crimes reported, 43 were murders, 178 were rape/sexual assaults 458 were robberies, and 1,118 were aggravated assaults.
+Property crimes included burglaries which accounted for 1,191, larcenies for 9,018, and Motor vehicle theft accounted for 1,283 incidents out of the total.

 Economy

 Raleigh's industrial base includes financial services, electrical, medical, electronic and telecommunications equipment, clothing and apparel, food processing, paper products, and pharmaceuticals.
 Raleigh is part of North Carolina's Research Triangle, one of the country's largest and most successful research parks, and a major center in the United States for high-tech and biotech research, as well as advanced textile development.
 The city is a major retail shipping point for eastern North Carolina and a wholesale distributing point for the grocery industry.

-The healthcare and pharmaceutical industry has experienced major growth in recent years with many companies based in Raleigh including PRA Health Sciences, Chiesi USA (subsidiary of Chiesi Farmaceutici), formerly Mallinckrodt prior to tax evasion with Ireland, MAKO Surgical Corp., Metabolon, Inc., TearScience, and American Board of Anesthesiology.
+The healthcare and pharmaceutical industry has experienced major growth in recent years with many companies based in Raleigh including PRA Health Sciences, Chiesi USA (subsidiary of Chiesi Farmaceutici), formerly Mallinckrodt prior to tax inversion to Ireland, MAKO Surgical Corp., Metabolon, Inc., TearScience, and American Board of Anesthesiology.

-Raleigh was number one on the 2015 Forbes list of the best place for businesses and careers.
-Companies based in Raleigh include Advance Auto Parts, Bandwidth, Truist Financial, Building Materials Holding Corporation, Capitol Broadcasting Company, Carquest, First Citizens BancShares, Golden Corral, Martin Marietta Materials, PRA Health Sciences, Red Hat, Vontier, Waste Industries, and Lulu.
+Companies based in Raleigh include Advance Auto Parts, Bandwidth, Building Materials Holding Corporation, Capitol Broadcasting Company, First Citizens BancShares, Golden Corral, Japan Tobacco International, Martin Marietta Materials, PRA Health Sciences, Red Hat, Vontier, Waste Industries, and Lulu.

 Social Blade, a website that tracks social media statistics and analytics, and Temple Run developer Imangi Studios are based in Raleigh.

 The North Carolina Air National Guard, a unit of the Air National Guard, is also headquartered in Raleigh.

 In April 2014 Steven P. Rosenthal of Northland Investment Corp. referred to Raleigh as "a real concentration of brain power.
 You have a lot of smart people living in the same place.
 That will drive the economy."

 Top employers

-According to Raleigh's 2017–18 Comprehensive Annual Financial Report, the top employers in the city are:
+According to Raleigh's 2022 Annual Comprehensive Financial Report, the top employers in the city are:

+According to Raleigh's 2023 Annual Comprehensive Financial Report, the principal employers in the city are: